wriordan3/Capstone-Project/README.md

 "# Capstone-Project"
 This program runs in command line with no arguments.
 Point of entry is "Main".
+DO NOT USE .JAR

 The game progresses through a series of questions with numbered inputs.
 Enter only the number of the option would like to choose and press Enter to proceed.